tommyd2377/Hyper_Rank/readme.md

 ## Project Overview

 Hyper Rank is user-user collaborative filtering algorithm that I have implemented here in Python.
-It is designed to be extremeley robust even with small inputs so it is an excellent choice for applications with a small dataset.
+It is designed to be extremely robust even with small inputs so it is an excellent choice for applications with a small dataset.
 This is still a work in progress and I'm expolring an implementaion using TensorFlow.

 ## Hyper Rank Function